Raping, Shaming Girls to Impress Guys

 Surely there are better ways to be a man.

-Posted on November 5, 2012, in feminism, gender, men, psychology, rape and sexual assault, sex, sexism, violence against women, women and tagged Fantasy Slut League, Felicia Garcia, men, Piedmont High, psychology, rape and sexual assault, sex, sexism, Tottenville High, women.
+Posted on November 5, 2012, in feminism, gender, men, psychology, rape and sexual assault, sex and sexuality, sexism, violence against women, women and tagged Fantasy Slut League, Felicia Garcia, men, Piedmont High, psychology, rape and sexual assault, sex and sexuality, sexism, Tottenville High, women.
 Bookmark the permalink.
 25 Comments.